marqueda/SFS-scripts/README.md

 - visualize 1D-SFSs and compare observed and simulated 1D-SFSs present in the same folder SFS must be in the correct format (see above) and it currenlty supports only SFS files with a single SFS stored.

-### fold1DSFS.R & fold2DSFS.R
+### fold1DSFS.R, fold2DSFS.R, foldSFS.py

-These scripts fold unfolded 1D or 2D SFS.
+These scripts fold unfolded 1D, 2D SFS or SFS of any dimension.
 Currently supports only SFS files with a single SFS stored.